ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 #### Revision Notes

-The PEN 2.0.0 revision focuses on four goals:
+The PEN 2.0.0 revision focuses on two areas:

-1. **Package format updates**: The addition of contemporary package formats such as xAPI and cmi5.
+1. **Package formats**: Add contemporary package formats such as xAPI and cmi5.
-2. **Batch or multi-package processing**: Streamlining for the transfer and notification processing of multiple packages.
+Leverage existing practices where possible.
-3. **Permissions and security**: More contemporary approaches to permissions, such as OAuth.
-Explicitly indicated preference for HTTPS in lieu of HTTP, and for SFTP in lieu of FTP.
+2. **Transport security**: Where possible, either require or indicate a preference for encrypted transport; HTTPS in lieu of HTTP, and SFTP in lieu of FTP.
-4. **Mobile-enabled alerts and notifications**: Enabling modern mobile alerts and notifications such as SMS, Apple Push Notification Services (APNS), Firebase Cloud Messaging (FCM), and Google Cloud Messaging (GCM).

 ### Introduction